fstarred/arcade-hacks/ffight/README.md

 Video Control 		0x22 flip screen, rowscroll enable
 ```

-OBJ are basically the graphics that stands in front of the other layers, such as enemies, main characters or breakable objects; OBJ are composed of tiles.<br>

-These objects can be displayed in Sprite/Shape mode:<br>
-While the first one requires less instructions to draw, it is often inefficient in terms of memory, so the latter mode was mostly used on CPS1.<br>

-On Shape mode every tile needs to be specified, so it allows the graphics to be more dynamic in terms of space and palette.

 By taking a look at a CPS-A register on Final Fight, we have this: